maksys/CGIDigitalWeekIOTIHM/README.md

----
-services: app-service\web, app-service
-platforms: node
-author: cephalin
----
-# Node.js sample for Azure App Service - Express
+# CGIDigitalWeekIOTIHM for Azure App Service - Express

 This is a Node.js web app built on the [Express](http://expressjs.com/) framework that you can deploy to Azure App Service.